 You’re also trying to garner respect for yourself as an individual rather than the company or institution you represent.
 You’ve got more to gain and a clear personal agenda – so how do you navigate the options and build a core, valuable network?

 - Combine face to face with online networking – it is great to have a strong online network but more times than not colleagues will recommend you if they have met you in person.
-Keeping in touch online is a great way of establishing a stronger relationship but ensuring you add in occasional meet ups is key to keeping the connection relevant.
+Keeping in touch online (using LinkedIn Groups or other social communities) is a great way of establishing a stronger relationship, but then ensure that you also add in occasional meet ups in order to keep that connection relevant.

 - Attend events but be selective – attending events is a great way to meet and connect but as an independent you have to be selective about your use of time.
 Smaller, more in depth events that allow for greater discussion within your area of expertise may be more rewarding than a conference where you are a small fish in a big pond.